Bethlehem Press

-By DANA GRUBB in Local News
+By JULIA F. SWAN in Local News

-Visitors to Bethlehem’s Monocacy Park will benefit from the hard work of Eagle Scout Nicholas LaRoza, who has completed an information kiosk at the head of the Monocacy Pathway where it meets the parking lot along Illick’s Mill Road.
-LaRoza, a...
+Among the thousands of people who flocked to the Mall in Washington, D.C. the day after President Trump’s inauguration to take part in the Women’s March were several busloads from the Lehigh Valley.

 By NATE JASTRZEMSKI in Local News

-By The Press in Local News
+By SELENA CINTON in Local News

+Just last year the infamous Buddy Valastro chanced his legacy in Bethlehem, but now he is back for more.
+Just one year after planting Buddy V’s Ristorante, Buddy Valastro and his famiglia have officially opened the doors of their 15th Carlo’s...

 -